0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 8. Two additional registers (not shown) used primarily for constraint degree reduction.

 ### Program block hashing
-To compute hashes of program blocks, the decoder relies on the hash co-processor.
+To compute hashes of program blocks, the decoder relies on the [hash co-processor](/miden/design/aux_table/hasher.html).
 Specifically, the decoder needs to perform two types of hashing operations:

 1. A simple 2-to-1 hash, where we provide a sequence of $8$ field elements, and get back $4$ field elements representing the result.
 Computing such a hash requires $8$ rows in the hash co-processor.
 2. A sequential hash of $n$ elements.
 Computing such a hash requires multiple absorption steps, and at each step $8$ field elements are absorbed into the hasher.
-Thus, commuting a sequential hash of $n$ elements requires $\lceil {n/8} \rceil$ rows in the hash co-processor.
+Thus, computing a sequential hash of $n$ elements requires $\lceil {n/8} \rceil$ rows in the hash co-processor.
 At the end, we also get $4$ field elements representing the result.

 We denote the running product column used to keep track of hash co-processor state as $p_0$.
 To make hashing requests to the hash co-processor and to read the results from it, we will need to divide out relevant values from this column as described below.